grafana/k6-docs/src/data/markdown/translated-guides/en/01 Getting started/03 Running k6.md

   k6 cloud script.js
   ```

-  Additionally, k6 Cloud can run cloud tests on your [own cloud infrastructure](/cloud/cloud-faq/private-load-zones/), and accepts the test results from a [local](/results-visualization/cloud/) or [clustered test](https://github.com/grafana/k6-operator#k6-cloud-output).
+  Additionally, k6 Cloud can run cloud tests on your [own cloud infrastructure](/cloud/cloud-faq/private-load-zones/), and accepts the test results from a [local](/results-visualization/cloud/) or [distributed test](https://github.com/grafana/k6-operator#k6-cloud-output).